seborrheic keratosis Removal

 5. Take an over-the-counter antihistamine if needed to help reduce itching and inflammation.

-6. Moisturize the area with a gentle moisturizer after bathing or showering to keep skin hydrated and reduce irritation from dryness.
+6. Moisturise the area with a gentle moisturiser after bathing or showering to keep skin hydrated and reduce irritation from dryness.

 Yes, seborrheic keratoses are typically benign and noncancerous.